seqeralabs/nf-training-intro/README.md

 We've provided you with a command called 'classify.py', which is a wrapper around CLIP, and there are a bunch of animal pictures in the 'data' folder.
 You're going to:

- - Use a popular classification tool to assign critters to classes based on a dictionary of labels you provide.
+ - Use CLIP to assign critters to classes based on a dictionary of labels you provide.
  - Make a collage of the critters for each class.
  - Combine the collages to create one glorious critter cornucopia.